-FileVault is a Disk encryption program for macOS that saves your data if your Mac is ever stolen or misplaced by encrypting the hard disk.
+FileVault is a Disk encryption program for macOS that saves your data if your Mac is ever stolen or misplaced.
 So, a misplaced macOS is not something to worry about.
-FileVault is whole-disk encryption that secures Mac by encrypting all the data at rest on its hard drive.
+FileVault is a whole-disk encryption that secures Mac by encrypting all the data at rest on its hard drive.

-FileVault is a term used for disk encryption specified for Mac.
-It was introduced with macOS Panther (10.3), and since OS X 10.7 “Lion” was launched, it’s been in the current incarnation.
-Using XTS-AES 128 block cipher technology, FileVault secures your Mac’s hard disk.
-Whenever your Mac is started, you are required to put the password if FileVault is opened.
+FileVault is a term for disk encryption specified for Mac.
+It was introduced with macOS Panther (10.3) and has been in its current incarnation since OS X 10.7 “Lion” was launched.
+Using XTS-AES 128 block cipher technology, FileVault secures your Mac’s hard drive.
+Whenever your Mac is started, you are required to enter the password if FileVault is opened.
 Without entering the required password, the data is not recognized.

-At the time of FileVault disk encryption, a password and a recovery key are given to enter your Mac.
+This will be the same password you create while encrypting the hard disk via FileVault.
 Without this password, nobody could access the original data from the drive.
 Even you couldn’t reach the data.

 However, the recent OS X versions have allowed users to access their data using an iCloud account.

 So, if you are concerned about your private data, FileVault encryption provides a secure way to protect data if your Mac is lost or stolen.
-Another significant cause for which Apple also recommends using FileVault is the opportunity of deleting data securely from a Mac equipped with an SSD whenever you stop using it.
+Another significant cause for which Apple also recommends using FileVault is the opportunity to delete data securely from a Mac equipped with an SSD whenever you stop using it.

 Should I use FileVault?

-When you are connected to a computer or accessing data through browsing, FileVault Mac encryption provides a secure feeling, protecting your data from malicious intrusion.
+When connected to a computer or accessing data through browsing, FileVault Mac encryption provides a secure feeling, protecting your data from malicious intrusion.

-The concept that Filevault encryption in Mac requires a password that involves memorization to get to the drive makes computer processing more complex.
-So if you are not good at remembering passwords or don’t want to bother, consider your approach to whether it’s worth the effect.
+The fact that Filevault encryption in Mac requires a password that involves memorization to get to the drive makes computer processing more complex.
+So, if you are not good at remembering passwords or don’t want to bother, consider whether your approach is worth the effect.

 Hardware encrypting features are incorporated into the CPU to make FileVault operate faster.
-Also, Solid State Drive (SSD) flash is used instead of spinning hard drives in newer Macs, making a difference in performance.
-These are why Apple turned to make FileVault on by default instead of keeping it off.
+Also, newer Mac devices use Solid-State Drive (SSD) flash instead of spinning hard drives, which improves performance.
+This is why Apple turned FileVault on by default instead of keeping it off.

-There are specific warnings you should keep in mind before going to FileVault encryption for your Mac.
+There are specific warnings you should remember before turning on FileVault encryption on Mac.

 - You should always know that the initial encryption and decryption process will take time.

-- You can use your Mac while FileVault sets up, as the encrypting process is done in the background.
+- You can use your Mac while FileVault is set up, as the encrypting process is done in the background.
 Therefore, Mac users must put their laptops in and run while the FileVault encrypting process is complete.

-- It is observed that a FileVault with a regular hard drive is more challenging than FileVault with flash-based storage.
-So, if your older Mac has still equipped with a spinning drive, you might want to upgrade your FileVault.
+- It is observed that a FileVault with a regular hard drive is more challenging than a FileVault with flash-based storage.
+So, if your older Mac is still equipped with a spinning drive, you might want to upgrade your FileVault.

-Furthermore, FileVault-encrypted Mac requires a password, so make sure you secure it, which gives you access to your data, and without that encrypted key, your password would be lost and unreachable.
-But if you are using OS X 10.10 “Yosemite” or later, you can recover data by inserting your iCloud account information at the time of need.
+Furthermore, FileVault encryption requires a password, which gives you access to your data.
+Your data would be lost and unreachable without that encrypted key, so secure it safely.
+However, if you use OS X 10.10 “Yosemite” or later, you can recover data by inserting your iCloud account information when needed.

 You can follow specific steps if you consider getting FileVault for disk encryption.